Exouxas/FosterScript.Examples/README.md

 ## BasicBrainExample
 Shows how to use [Brain](https://github.com/Exouxas/FosterScript.Core/blob/main/src/Core/NeuralNetwork/Brain.cs) as the base class for a neural network, and runs it in an [Indefinite World](https://github.com/Exouxas/FosterScript.Core/blob/main/src/Core/Worlds/IndefiniteWorld.cs).

+## WpfExample
+An extended version of the BasicBrainExample that shows how you can use actors with neural networks in a WPF application.